 To be eligible to take ANU courses in this program, students must fulfill the minimum required passing GPA upon completion of a total of 32 RU credits, equivalent to one year of full-time study at GLA.

 Develop critical and flexible thinking to be able to adapt to a changing world

 The GLA curriculum is centered around Cosmopolitan Studies, Civilization Studies, and Innovation Studies.
 Students will select classes according to their interests, concerns, and desired career to advance in their course of study.

 Cultural Studies, Critical Area Studies, Media Studies, Arts in Society, Postcolonial Studies

-Civilizations in Global History, Macrohistory and Metahistory, Evoluation of Market Economy, History of Modern World, Evolution of Governance
+Civilizations in Global History, Macrohistory and Metahistory, Evoluation of the Market Economy, History of the Modern World, Evolution of Governance

 Knowledge and Innovation, Human Intelligence, Design and Society, Social Change with AI, Applied Research Method for Social Sciences

 GLA goes beyond the boundaries of a traditional western rooted liberal arts education.
 By reframing the lens through which the world is examined and by understanding history within the context of Asian culture, students will develop into leaders who envision their goals and create future change.

 The diverse student body of GLA will allow students to explore new perspectives and foster connections with peers and academics worldwide.
 Ten out of 19 faculty members are female from various countries other than Japan.

 Ritsumeikan at a glance